Welcome to

 The following parts were

 until recently rediscovered.
-It took allot of research and help
+It took many hours of research and help

 from lots of experts on the B17 to identify as many of the parts